ScottHahn1/Online-Store/README.md

 ## Features

-- Home page with a "Shop Now" button which takes the user to the products page.
+- **Home Page**: Welcoming home page with a "Shop Now" button directing users to the product listings.
-- Products page with sorting functionality.
-- Shopping Cart functionality.
+- **Authentication**: Login and register functionality for user authentication and personalization.
+- **Products Page**: Displays all products, with sorting functionality to help users find specific items.
+- **Product Details**: Each product page displays specific product information and shows related items to enhance the shopping experience.
+- **Shopping Cart**: Allows users to add, remove, and view items in their cart before proceeding to checkout.

+## Technologies Used
+- **Frontend**: React, TypeScript, CSS
+- **Backend**: Node.js, Express.js
-- Login/Register buttons.
+- **Database**: MySQL
-- Individual product page that contains the specific product a user clicked on, as well as similar products.
+- **Other**: RESTful APIs, Axios for HTTP requests

 ## Run Locally